PDM4AR/exercises/docs/07-optimization.md

 VoyagePlan = List[int]
 ```

+## Test cases and performance criteria

+#### **Test cases**

+We provide some example test cases with ground truth to test the feasibility, the constraint violations and the cost optimizations of your solution.
+The provided test cases are not the same as the ones run on the test server used for grading, we advise you to additionally test your implementation using your own defined test cases, e.g., by modifying the random test case generation in [src/pdm4ar/exercises_def/ex07/data.py](src/pdm4ar/exercises_def/ex07/data.py), and then setting `test_type = MilpCase.random_voyage` within the function `get_exercise7` in [src/pdm4ar/exercises_def/ex07/ex07.py](src/pdm4ar/exercises_def/ex07/ex07.py) to load your test cases and not the provided ones.

+Note that the constraints have different difficulties, but if you do not implement or violate one constraint, it does not affect the performance score of the other constraints (except if you violate *voyage_order*).
+However, not implementing/violating a constraint can degrade the performance score of the optimization cost.
+Therefore, the test server will also test your code on a good number of problems with the minimum number of active constraints at the same time, so as not to penalize the performance score of the optimization costs too much if you have not implemented all constraints correctly.

 ---

-Used to store the optimal solution of a MILP problem.
-The `status` attributes specifies if the MILP problem was found unfeasible or feasible, using the `MilpFeasibility` attribute values.
-If the problem is feasible, `voyage_plan` is set with a list of the `id`s of the island in the order you plan to visit them.
-If it is unfeasible, the content of `voyage_plan` doesn't matter.

----
+The correct feasibility status and all of the described constraints and optimization costs are graded on different test cases.

+#### **Feasibility performance**

+For the feasibility performance, we use an **accuracy** metric which we compute by counting the number of *correctly* computed test cases divided by the total number of test cases: $\frac{N_{correct,i}}{N_{task,i}}$.
+A test case is *correctly* computed if you match the ground truth feasibility status of the problem.
+If by any chance the ground truth status is *unfeasible* but your status is *feasible* and your solution is not violating any constraints, the test case is considered *correctly* computed.

+#### **Constraints performance**

+For the constraints performance, we use multiple **accuracy** metrics, one for each constraint, which we compute by counting the number of test cases where the specific constraint was *correctly* enforced divided by the total number of test cases where that constraint was active: $\frac{N_{correct,i}}{N_{task,i}}$.
+A constraint is *correctly* enforced if it is not violated up to some numerical tolerance, or if you correctly state the status of a ground truth *unfeasible* problem.
+Violating the `voyage_order` constraint counts as a violation also for all of the other active constraints.
+Mistaking the fesibility status of the problem counts as a violation.

+#### **Costs performance**

+For the costs scores, we use multiple **accuracy** metrics, one for each cost, which we compute by summing the scores of the test cases where the specific cost was *correctly* optimized divided by the total number of feasible test cases where that cost should have been optimized: $\frac{\sum score_{i}}{N_{task,i}}$.
+The score is 0 if you violate any constraint.
+If you don't violate any constraint, the score is 0 if the cost of your solution is worse than the ground truth optimal cost by more than **tol** = *max(5% of the ground truth optimal cost, 2)*, linearly intepolated from 0 to 1 if it is within **tol**, and 1 if it matches it up to some numerical tolerance.
+The score is also 1 if by any chance your solution is more optimal than our ground truth, given that it is not violating any active constraint.
+Stating that a ground truth *feasible* problem is *unfeasible* is scored with a 0.

 ## Report

+The visualization of the exercise is handled within [src/pdm4ar/exercises_def/ex07/visualization.py](../src/pdm4ar/exercises_def/ex07/visualization.py).

-You can choose between five different levels of report types:
+- We provide five different levels of report types (solely for your own debugging):
     - `ReportType.none`: no evalutation information at all, no report is generated.
     - `ReportType.terminal`: print evaluation information on the terminal, no report is generated.
     - `ReportType.report_txt`: print evaluation information on the terminal and in a textual report.
     - `ReportType.report_viz`: print evaluation information on the terminal and in a visual report, with text and figures.
     - `ReportType.report_viz_extra`: print evaluation information on the terminal and in a visual report, with text and figures and data of each island.

-In [src/pdm4ar/exercises_def/ex07/visualization.py](../src/pdm4ar/exercises_def/ex07/visualization.py), you can set the *REPORT_TYPE* global variable.
+    You can choose your preferred terminal/report output setting the ***`REPORT_TYPE`*** global variable.
     Note that depending on the number of islands, `report_viz` starts to be slower by a non-negligible amount of time, while `report_viz_extra` will be even slower.

-Feel free to make your modifications to the visualization to match your debugging needs.
+- The speed of the report generation is also greatly influenced by the size of the images generated with `report_viz` and `report_viz_extra`.
+The image size affects unfortunately, based on the map size, also the non-overlapping of the figures, and in case you selected `report_viz_extra`, the readability of the extra text.
+    You can choose your preferred size setting the ***`FIGURE_WIDTH`*** global variable.
+Bigger the value, the slower the images generation but the better the readability.

-If your terminal is not correctly printing the colors (very improbable), or if you need a a more visually impaired
+- If your terminal is not correctly printing the colors (very improbable), or if you want/need better contrastive readability in both the terminal and the report, set the ***`ACTIVATE_COLORS`*** global variable to `False`.

----
+Feel free to make your own modifications to the visualization to match your debugging needs.

 ## Run the exercise